dv297/portfolio/BlogPosts/2018-06-12/designing-shared-npm-scripts.md

 ```

 _A sample NPM script from a Gatsby Project_

-NPM scripts have long taken over the build process of Web projects.
-While Grunt and Gulp commands are still used by
-some, it's very common to see many projects skip this tools and go straight for using NPM scripts to handle linting,
-transpilation, and all sorts of project processing tasks.

 Don't know what an NPM script is?
 Here is a quick primer.
 Say you want to add linting to your project.
 A very popular
 linting tool is "ESLint".
 You could install it globally...